“How did mom eat today? Did she eat all of her lunch?” she asked, as her mother stood beside her.

 “She’s really tough in the late afternoons, you know, that sundowning thing.
 I’m thinking about asking the doctor for some better medication,” he said, smiling at his sister.

 Even if Marilyn doesn’t remember lunch, she feels included.
-I’m able to provide information for the family member, but I’m not excluding the resident.
+Even if she’s unable to speak or vocalize how she feels about the lunch, she’s involved in the conversation.
+I did this very often as a Dementia Care Director: I was able to provide information for the family member without excluding the resident.

-Just because someone has dementia doesn’t mean that he or she should suddenly be talked about instead of spoken to.
+Just because someone has dementia doesn’t mean that he or she should suddenly be talked about instead of spoken to or engaged with.
+Everyone feels better when they know they’re involved, not just “about” as the subject of the conversation.